mk-5/gdx-fireapp/README.md

 Docs are here: [Javadoc](http://fireappdocs.mk5.pl/)

-If you want to use GWT platform read this wiki page first: [GWT support](https://github.com/mk-5/gdx-fireapp/wiki/GDX-Fireapp-GWT)
+If you would like to use GWT platform you should read this wiki page first: [GWT support](https://github.com/mk-5/gdx-fireapp/wiki/GDX-Fireapp-GWT)